- Submission Guidelines

 No article may be republished in whole or in part without the written permission of the publisher.
 Send requests to reprint in writing to Editor Elizabeth Gingerich at 1909 Chapel Drive, Room 207, Valparaiso, Indiana 46383, firstname.lastname@example.org, 1.219.464.5044, fax: 1.219.464.5789.
 Please remember that existing artwork or images that you may want to include in a new work may be protected under copyright law.
 The unauthorized incorporation of such material into your new work could be a violation of the rights of the copyright owner.
 Please be sure to obtain any permission required from the copyright owner.

 The Journal of Values-Based Leadership is published on-line biannually in Winter/Spring and Summer/Fall by the Valparaiso University Press, c/o College of Business, Valparaiso University, 1909 Chapel Drive, Valparaiso, Indiana 46383.
-To receive a bound hard copy of any issue, please remit the sum of $10.00 per copy to the Valparaiso College of Business – JVBL, and indicate which issue and the quantity of copies desired together with your current mailing address and telephone number.
+To receive a bound hard copy of any issue PRIOR TO 2014, please remit the sum of $10.00 per copy to the Valparaiso College of Business – JVBL, and indicate which issue and the quantity of copies desired together with your current mailing address and telephone number.
 Please visit the Journal at http://www.valuesbasedleadershipjournal.com for additional information.
 To report a change of address, contact the Valparaiso University College of Business, 1909 Chapel Drive, Room 207, Valparaiso University, Valparaiso, Indiana 46383, (tel): 1.219.464.5044 or e-mail Elizabeth Gingerich, email@example.com.

 The content of all articles, reports, case studies, book reviews, and surveys contained herein reflect the views of its individual authors, submitters, and/or interviewees and, unless expressly so indicated in the text, do not necessarily represent the position of the Valparaiso University College of Business.